-- An individual appointed by the Attorney General as a special assistant attorney general who was an assistant attorney general and has specialized expertise and experience. - An individual with whom the Attorney General contracts as a witness, expert, or consultant because he or she has specialized expertise and experience. - An individual hired by the Department of Natural Resources for active wildland fire suppression. - An individual hired by the Department of Health and Human Services as a psychiatrist to provide mental health services in state operated psychiatric hospitals. - An individual employed by the Legislative Service Bureau as legal counsel through a contractual arrangement.
+- An individual with whom the Attorney General contracts as a witness, expert, or consultant because he or she has specialized expertise and experience. - An individual hired by the Department of Natural Resources for active wildland fire suppression. - An individual hired by DHHS as a psychiatrist to provide mental health services in state operated psychiatric hospitals. - An individual employed by the Legislative Service Bureau as legal counsel through a contractual arrangement.